Delving into the Realm of Skin Yeast Infections and Demystifying its Truth

 The Causes of Tinea Versicolor | Causes of Yeast Overgrowth

-However, there are several factors which seem to be universal among those who suffer from this yeast infection:
+However, there are several factors that seem to be universal among those who suffer from this yeast infection:

 High humidity and/or tropical climates.
 There seems to be a direct connection between high temperatures and thick air moisture when it comes to the overgrowth of skin flora; specifically, the dimorphic fungus, Malassezia furfur.